Best Tablet with Chrome OS

 - Speakers aren’t loud enough

-The final tab review for my article is the CTL 9.7” Chromebook Tx1 Tablet.
+The final tab for our review is the CTL 9.7” Chromebook Tx1 Tablet.
 CTL is known to be a company that focuses mainly on education, so this tablet is mostly targeting students.

 This lightweight and compact tablet has a 32 GB built-in storage and a Rockchip RK3399 (OP1) processor that’s been specially designed for Chrome OS, besides the USB slot available and the built-in stylus pen.